 The Exorcist universe in order

-Prepare for the ultimate Exorcist universe marathon with our carefully curated viewing order, spanning from the earliest prequels to the latest installment, Believer.
-This lineup promises a devilishly good time, perfect for a spine-chilling movie night.
+Get ready for the ultimate Exorcist universe binge-watch with our carefully curated viewing order, spanning from the earliest prequels to the latest installment, Believer.
+This lineup is sure to be a blast, perfect for a movie night with a little something extra.

 1561 Minutes 6 Movies 1 TV Show